aosasona/stripr/README.md

 ### Using Homebrew

 ### Manual Installation
-Stripr has been written in Golang which is a compiled language, so you will need to install the Golang compiler to build the binary or you can download the pre-built binaries from [this link](https://github.com/aosasona/stripr/releases/tag/v0.1.2) (Linux, Windows, macOS) and [extract them to your PATH](https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/).
+Stripr has been written in Golang which is a compiled language, so you will need to install the Golang compiler to build the binary or you can get a pre-built binary for your machine from [this link](https://github.com/aosasona/stripr/releases) (Linux, Windows, macOS) and [extract them to your PATH](https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/).

 If you would like to build the binary yourself, you can do so by running the following command: